Wake-up-Freeman/Humans-AI/README.md

    sudo ssh-copy-id -i ~/.ssh/your_custom_key_name.pub USER@YOUR_SERVER_IP

 Noticed that after ssf-keygen was executed in your client PC, at least 2 files were generated (sometime more), with your pub and private key pair.
-Notice that only one of the file has .pub extension (THIS IS THE .
+Notice that only one of the files has .pub extension (THIS IS THE public KEY that must be installed in the server.
+The other HALF of the KEY (private one) must be held with care.
+Connect with authorized admin person within your VALIDATION GROUP.

 Also, we recommend to connect at least 2 users from diffreent machines with SSH keys before deactivating password connection in your server.
+Remember that your PUBLIC KEY needs to be installed on the server first before you connect.
+Once your public key is installed on the server, you should be able to connect wih command:

-PUBLIC KEY that needs to be installed on the server.
-Once your public key is installed on the server, you should be able to connect with:
+sudo ssh -i ~/.ssh/YOUR_PRIVATE_KEY  -p PORT USER@YOUR_SERVER_IP

-sudo ssh -i ~/.ssh/YOUR_PRIVATE_KEY USER@YOUR_SERVER_IP
+Please notice PORT = 4 digits of the specific port in your server, that was made available insead of standard port 22.